 As discussed in Chapter 6, the effects of Alternatives 1A, 1B, 2, and 3 on water temperatures at the Sites Reservoir release site in the Sacramento River would be relatively small with the releases generally tending to cause a slight reduction in water temperature (Chapter 6, Tables 6-12a through 6-12d).
-Temperature-related effects of Alternatives 1A, 1B, 2, and 3 on white sturgeon at the release site would be minimal compared to the NAA.
+Temperature-related effects of Alternatives 1A, 1B, 2, and 3 on white sturgeon at the release site would be minimal.